 - Ideas to Quickly Boost Your Emergency Fund Savings

 Look at it like this.
-Let’s say you own 20 pair of socks and they are all different colors.
+Let’s say you own 20 pairs of socks and they are all different colors.
 Instead of folding them and putting them into your drawer, you toss them into a big pile.
-The morning comes and you need socks.
+The morning comes, and you need socks.
 However, you need to find the blue socks.

 The same concept is true for your money.
-If you know which account is for emergencies only and which pays the mortgage.
+You know which account is for emergencies, and which account pays the mortgage.
 This is a simple system which helps you organize your money.